10 Best Hikes from Banff Town (No Car Required)

 Bow River Trail Map

-The Cave & Basin is the birthplace of Canada’s national park system and a national historic site, making it a must-visit for anyone visiting Banff National Park.
-In addition to the main exhibits at the Banff Cave & Basin, there are a series of very enjoyable easy hiking trails in the area, including the Discovery Boardwalk.
+The Cave and Basin is the birthplace of Canada’s national park system and a national historic site, making it a must-visit for anyone visiting Banff National Park.
+In addition to the main exhibits at Cave and Basin, there are several easy trails in the area, including the Upper Boardwalk

-If you only pick one hiking trail to enjoy at the Cave & Basin, make sure it’s the Discovery Boardwalk Trail.
+If you only pick one hiking trail to enjoy at the Cave and Basin, make sure it’s the Upper Boardwalk Trail.
 This short, easy hike in the Banff Townsite leads visitors to the location where the original hot springs were discovered, ultimately leading to the creation of Banff National Park.
 It’s the single most important thing to see at this national historic site.

-There’s ample parking at the Cave & Basin, but if you choose to enjoy any of the Cave & Basin hikes without a car, it’s a 2 km walk along Cave Avenue from downtown Banff.
+There’s ample parking at the Cave and Basin, but if you choose to enjoy any of the Cave and Basin hikes without a car, it’s a 2 km walk along Cave Avenue from downtown Banff.

 Discovery Trail Stats